KochEmre/my-portfolio-site/README.md

 # 💼 My Portfolio Site

-This is a demo **React-based personal portfolio website** I created when I first started learning React.
+This is a basic **React-based personal portfolio website** I created when I first started learning React.
 The goal was to build a clean, responsive, and modern-looking site to showcase my projects and briefly introduce myself as a developer.

 > 🔰 This project reflects my early steps into the world of React and front-end development.